Quaternion: History

-On the following day, Hamilton wrote a letter to his friend and fellow mathematician, John T. Graves, describing the train of thought that led to his discovery.
-This letter was later published in a letter to the London, Edinburgh, and Dublin Philosophical Magazine and Journal of Science; Hamilton states:
+On the following day, Hamilton wrote a letter to his friend and fellow mathematician, J.T.
+Graves, describing the train of thought that led to his discovery.
+The letter was later published in a letter to the Philosophical Magazine; Hamilton states:

 Hamilton called a quadruple with these rules of multiplication a quaternion, and he devoted most of the remainder of his life to studying and teaching them.
 Hamilton's treatment is more geometric than the modern approach, which emphasizes quaternions' algebraic properties.
 He founded a school of "quaternionists", and he tried to popularize quaternions in several books.
 The last and longest of his books, Elements of Quaternions, was 800 pages long; it was edited by his son and published shortly after his death.